 Slam.
 The ball buzzes past me.
 “Five seero.”

 The teens point behind me.
 I scan the sand.
 No ball.
 They shout for me to find it, but even they don’t speak a common language.
 Most hail from Padang, a developed city on Sumatra.
 A few were born here in the Mentawai Islands, a time capsule with its own vernacular.
 The only shared aspect of the two languages has neither a past nor a future tense.
 It’s all right here, right now.
 It’s all about the ball.

 I find it 10 steps from the pingpong table.
 Another 10 steps would put me on Tsunami Bridge, an escape route to the island’s highest point.
 Fresh sand footprints cover the bridge’s wooden floorboards.
 Was there another tsunami scare?
 Perhaps the teens went for a hike?
-I look back at them; bed hair, bloodshot eyes and cigarette smoke.
-Would they hike?
+I look back at them; bed hair, bloodshot eyes and cigarette smoke. _Would they hike?__ _

 I spot a different ball lying in the sand in perfect condition.
 “This one?”
 I ask, holding the new ball high.